o-fares/CM2003_COVID19CT_Project/README.md

  - Visualize the <strong>activation maps</strong> to see what the models learn on the images.
  - Use <strong>standardization</strong> instead of normalization of gray scales.

+ The corresponding codes are available in the <code>Tests with original data</code> folder.

  ### 1. Data augmentation

 ![data aug 1](https://user-images.githubusercontent.com/26654114/97636804-f0c78e00-1a39-11eb-9f6e-8b8bafca8ceb.png)